ecolmeza/TFM_ECZ/README.md

      - File DIAS LAB.csv - Labor days

-# output; Predictions of future production
+# Output: Predictions of future production

 Project summary
 This model predict the volumen of shipments base on historical data of a business.